Skip to Content

 Timely and accurate reporting is essential to ensure accountability in the workplace.
 Both federal and state regulations impose strict requirements on employers to document and report injuries, illnesses, and hazardous incidents.
 These obligations are crucial for protecting workers and fostering safer environments over time.

-• Reporting Workplace Injuries: Employers in Washington must report serious workplace injuries, illnesses, or fatalities to DOSH or OSHA within specific timelines.
+• Reporting workplace injuries: Employers in Washington must report serious workplace injuries, illnesses, or fatalities to DOSH or OSHA within specific timelines.
 This includes incidents resulting in fatalities or hospitalizations, amputations, or vision loss.
 Failure to comply with these timelines can lead to significant penalties.

-• Maintaining Accurate Records: OSHA and DOSH require employers to keep detailed records of all work-related injuries or illnesses.
+• Maintaining accurate records: OSHA and DOSH require employers to keep detailed records of all work-related injuries or illnesses.
 For workers, these records can serve as vital evidence if an employer’s negligence results in injury.

 While these regulations are extensive, workplace safety often depends on consistent enforcement and oversight.
 Unfortunately, some employers cut corners to save costs, exposing workers to unnecessary harm.